Teach English in Japan: How to Find a Job Online

 Japanese help wanted ads.
 You can also have new job postings sent to you by email on a daily or weekly basis via their jobPROMP feature.

-- Jobs in Japan is another good source for seeking employment online, this website features a substantial list of
+- Jobs in Japan is another source for seeking employment online, and features a list of

 - Career Cross Japan features a searchable database with which you can specify your preferred location,